LLNL/UnifyFS/docs/build-intercept.rst

     have these dependencies installed through Spack or haven't told Spack where they are locally installed on your system (i.e., through a custom `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_).
-    Type ``spack spec -I unifycr`` before installing to see what Spack is going to do.
+    Type ``spack spec -I unifyfs`` before installing to see what Spack is going to do.

 ---------------------------